eMapR/TimeSync-Plus/README.md

-## Step 7: (Optional but suggested for large areas) Split Geojson by year or number of features:
+## Step 7: (Optional but suggested for large areas) Split Geojson by year or number of features PYTHON 2.7:

 - Split By Feature:
   - Open a terminal or command prompt.